jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/006_multi-choice.md

 * A multi-choice return type will be a set of an ID of selected rows from the list
 * It allows users to choose one or more items from the list
 * Creating a Choice and a Multi-choice type follows the same process
-* Typical validation examples can be seen at the bottom of this page
+* Syntax for Multi-choice type logic writing and a typical usage example can be seen at the bottom of this page

 ---